premgane/agolo-slackbot/README.md

 2. looks for URLs pointing to web pages
 3. summarizes the contents of the web page using the [Agolo](http://agolo.com) Summarizer API.

-A lot of the code in this repo is adapted from this tutorial: http://nordicapis.com/building-an-intelligent-bot-using-the-slack-api/

-However, I had to make a significant amount of changes to get it to work.
-Please see [this project's wiki](https://github.com/premgane/agolo-slackbot/wiki/The-official-Slack-client-npm-module) for more details.

 # Setting up the bot

 You can either run the bot locally (i.e., on any machine with Node.js installed) or on Heroku.
 If you plan to run it on Heroku, please look at [this page on the project wiki](https://github.com/premgane/agolo-slackbot/wiki/Issues-with-deploying-to-Heroku) for some important caveats.